 - Timely Transportation: Please be on time for drop off and pick up of your student.
-If a student has to come late, they should let the team know via Slack as soon as possible.
-At the end of the meetings, team coaches/mentors will wait with the students until they are picked up, so please be respectful and arrive on time. - Meals/snacks: All parents are expected to help out with providing meals and snacks during Build Season.
+If a student must come late, they should let the team know via Slack as soon as possible.
+At the end of the meetings, team coaches/mentors will wait with the students until they are picked up, so please be respectful and arrive on time. - Meals/snacks: All parents are expected to help out with providing meals and snacks during Build and Competition Seasons (Jan-April).
 Coaches/mentors and students work very hard during this time, and it is important for them to be well nourished.
 The mentors are providing their time and expertise on a volunteer basis a tasty meal is a wonderful "thank you" for the effort they put in.
 Meals can be very simple (like spaghetti, subs, or pizza) or as elaborate as you may want.
-You will receive full information by email in December so that you can sign up for the meal(s) you'd like to provide. - Supporting your child, respecting the team, its mentors and its sponsors: It is important that parents are respectful of the team and its goals.
+You will receive full information by email in December so that you can sign up for the meals you'd like to provide. - Building "field elements": During Build Season, wooden mock-ups of the competition field need to be built.
+We usually do not have enough student hands for this task, and parent help is encouraged and much appreciated!
+Please let one of the coaches know if you are available to lend a hand with this important task. - Supporting your child, respecting the team, its mentors and its sponsors: It is important that parents are respectful of the team and its goals.
 Collectively, the team's coaches and mentors spend countless hours working with the team and preparing behind the scenes.
 While you may not always agree with some of their decisions, please trust that they have the best interests of your child and the team in mind.